 - GW Nursing is subject to state authorization requirements in order to offer an approved nursing curriculum.
 View available states.

 - Currently, GW Nursing is only authorized to operate Adult-Gerontology Acute Care Nurse Practitioner options in the District of Columbia, Maryland and Virginia.

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Spring 2017 entry)
+- MSN - Adult-Gerontology Primary Care Nurse Practitioner program of study (fall entry, full-time)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2016 entry)
+- MSN - Adult-Gerontology Primary Care Nurse Practitioner program of study (fall entry, part-time)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2017 entry)
+- MSN - Adult-Gerontology Primary Care Nurse Practitioner program of study (spring entry, part-time)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Spring 2018 and after)
+- RN to MSN - Adult-Gerontology Primary Care Nurse Practitioner program of study (spring 2018 and after)

 You must record a minimum of 625 clinical hours with an approved preceptor.
 You are encouraged to find your own preceptor, but we can provide information on local clinical sites if needed.
 A faculty member will conduct a clinical site visit at some point during your clinical rotations.